This General Tso’s Chicken recipe (左宗棠鸡) is the top-selling Chinese food in our restaurant.

-We use only chicken thigh meat in our General Tso’s Chicken recipe.
-Chicken breast meat is never a substitute because it is dry, and the texture is tougher than the thigh meat.
+We use only boneless chicken thighs in our General Tso’s Chicken recipe.
+Chicken breasts meat is not the best because it is dry, and the texture is tougher than the thigh meat.

 Therefore we only order the whole chicken leg from our chicken vendor.
 He will debone the chicken for us, which I think you can request the same service from your chicken supplier.

 Upon receiving the chicken (his worker will deliver it to our kitchen), our staff will clean the chicken and drain the chicken thigh in a large colander.